KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			:end-at: endif()
 			:dedent: 4

 		If you have the Vulkan SDK installed, this CMake code will try to find that package, add the include directories and link the Vulkan libraries.
+We've added the ``XR_TUTORIAL_USE_VULKAN`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h.``.

 	That's all the CMake code that we require for this project.